bitsandbytes-foundation/bitsandbytes/README.md

 ### Stable Embedding Layer

-To use the stable embedding layer simply replace the PyTorch embedding layer with `bnb.nn.StableEmbedding`.
-By default this layer is sparsely optimized.
+To use the stable embedding layer, simply replace the PyTorch embedding layer with `bnb.nn.StableEmbedding`.
+By default, this layer is sparsely optimized.s

+## Instructions for Testers

+Mainly, I would like some feedback on usability and also 8-bit optimizer behavior.
+Please let me know if a short informal message if you encounter any of the following:
+ - your installation does not work or is confusing
+ - you find the library difficult to use
+ - you can think of a way to make the library easier to use
+ - some key feature is missing that you definitely want to see
+ - you use 8-bit optimizers and find they are behaving not as expected (unstable training, errors)
+ - any other comments or questions.
+I am always happy to answer questions!
+I will stand by for the next week for any discussions.

+The following features that are still missing are currently planned for the release of the library:
+ - Optimizers: Momentum, RMSProp, LAMB, LARS, (and maybe MADAM, and Adafactor)
+ - generalize 8-bit quantization methods to n-bit quantization
+ - fast 8-bit optimizers which use 0.1% more memory but should improve optimization speed by ~50% (except for LAMB and LARS)
+ - your favorite feature